itsjacobjoy/Prompt-Classification/README.md

 # Prompt-Classification
 This project focuses on developing a prompt classification system by supervised fine-tuning a pre-trained language model, gemini-1.0-pro-002.
 The tuned model can successfully classify prompts into specific categories to enhance the efficiency and accuracy of natural language processing tasks.

-**P.S The training and evaluation metrics have been saved as the figures do not show in the github UI when displaying the .ipynb file**
+**P.S.
+The training and evaluation metrics have been saved as the figures do not show in the github UI when displaying the .ipynb file**

 ## Example Outputs
 ![image](https://github.com/user-attachments/assets/8ae05fbb-ea9f-46f6-a8e5-6c41bc53f4ab)